Walking of the iCub humanoid robot in different scenarios: implementation and performance analysis: INTRODUCTION

 In order to achieve our goal, we implemented an offline ZMP based pattern generator, which is an extension of the work in \cite{kajita2003biped}, that generates feet and center of mass (CoM) trajectories, which are then given as inputs to a module that performs inverse kinematics to retrieve joint trajectories.
 The obtained trajectories are executed on the robot using position control.

 The approach has been used to carry out walking in different scenarios, including level ground, slopes and stairs.
-In every scenario different pattern have been tested to reach the limits of the robots within the proposed methods, where we also analyze the reason of the unsuccessful trials.
-The experiments were performed mainly on the HeiCub robot, but in the flat ground case also on complete iCubs at IIT.
+In every scenario different patterns have been tested to reach the limits of the robots within the proposed methods, where we also analyze the reason of the unsuccessful trials.
+The experiments were performed mainly on the HeiCub robot, but in the flat ground case also on complete iCub(s) at IIT.